Tsukasane/FreeDance/README.md

 * Mixed

-    The human scale and the ground plane are not pre-aligned between aist++ and aioz.
-We refer to [HumanML3D]() repo to align the datasets.

     We combine the above two datasets to train our model generating free-number of dancers.
 You can symlink the processed aist++ and aioz-gdance data to ``./dataset/aamixed_dataset/`` The structures are like